 Submitting a complaint

-The complaints procedure has been designed to be flexible and there may be some instances where the Student Casework Team determine that it is appropriate to bypass one of the three stages (for example, a complaint may go straight from Stage One to Stage Three).
+The complaints procedure has been designed to be flexible and there may be some instances where the Student Casework Team determine that it is appropriate to bypass one of the three stages.
+For example, a complaint may go straight from Stage One to Stage Three, or be considered immediately under Stage Two where early resolution is not possible or suitable due to the character, complexity or seriousness of the case.

 The complaint procedure information below outlines the three stages and the anticipated timescales involved.